-Notes to the condensed consolidated interim financial statements - continued For the three month period and the year ended 31 December 2019 ii.
+Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020 ii.
 Defined benefit plans

-4.19.
+4.18.
 Employees' end of service benefits (continued)

 Provision is made for amounts payable to employees under the Saudi Labour Law and employee contracts.
 This liability, which is unfunded, represents the amount payable to each employee on a going concern basis.
 The cost of providing benefits is determined using the projected unit credit method as amended by IAS 19.

 Remeasurements, comprising of actuarial gains and losses, excluding amounts included in interest on the defined benefit liability are recognised immediately in the statement of financial position with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
 Remeasurements are not reclassified to profit or loss in subsequent periods.